-Kiri Taniwha / Skin of the Taniwha This motif depicts the skin of the taniwha, and represents the qualities of Te Āraihaumaru - strength, guardianship, protection, and safe navigation.
+Kiri Taniwha / Skin of the Taniwha

+This motif depicts the skin of the taniwha, and represents the qualities of Te Āraihaumaru - strength, guardianship, protection, and safe navigation.

-Te Āraihaumaru / The Guardian Protector The taniwha represents Te Kaunihera Rata o Aotearoa | Medical Council of New Zealand as the kaitiaki, the guardian and protector of the people.
-The taniwha swims beside the reflection of Purapura Whetū in the sea of Tangaroa, guiding the people safely through.
+Te Āraihaumaru / The Guardian Protector

+Purapura Whetū in the sea of Tangaroa, guiding the people safely through.
 The stars themselves are also used in navigation, so both the people and the taniwha work alongside each other.
-The name we have given the taniwha, Te Āraihaumaru, translates as The Defender of Safety.